Course Catalogue

 BSM-235 B2C E-Commerce Systems

-The goal of this course is to students with an introduction to creating a custom Business-to-Consumer (B2C) solution by using content management software.
-At the end of the course, students will be able to describe the role that Commerce Server plays in developing a B2C Web site.
-Build and import catalogs; create Web pages that display and search catalog data; use user and group profiles to identify and authenticate users; create a basic shopping basket; create advertisement, or ad, and discount campaign items; implement a marketing campaign; and package a Commerce Server Web site for deployment.
-2-2-3
+The goal of this course is to introduce students to creating custom Business-to-Consumer (B2C) solutions using content management software.
+Students will describe the role of Commerce Server in developing a B2C website, build and import catalogs, create web pages for displaying and searching catalog data, manage user and group profiles for authentication, create shopping baskets, implement marketing campaigns, and package Commerce Server websites for deployment.

 • Pre Requisite: BSM-230